Federal judge won’t undo Georgia voter purge

 Abrams’ group didn’t contest the removal of about 190,000 voters who had moved or to whom mail couldn’t be delivered.
 However, it said removing a remaining 120,000 would be unfair because it would disenfranchise or burden them solely because they chose not to vote, and because people who were removed might not find out until they showed up to vote.
 It would be too late for them then because Georgia doesn’t offer same-day registration.

-During the course of the litigation, the state put 20,000 more voters back on the inactive list after finding it was moving too soon to cancel their registration.
+During the course of the litigation, the state put 20,000 more voters back on the inactive list after finding it was moving too soon to cancel their registrations.
+However, 98,000 voters had their registration canceled.

-Jones said it’s not his role to interpret state law and that Fair Fight Action should seek a ruling for a state court.
+Jones said it’s not his role to interpret state law and that Fair Fight Action should seek a ruling from a state court.

 “The Eleventh Amendment of the United States Constitution and the principles of sovereign immunity do not permit a federal court to enjoin a state (or its officers) to follow a federal court’s interpretation of the state of Georgia’s laws.
 Such interpretation is within the province of the state court,” Jones wrote.